North–South Pipeline: Route

 The pipeline traverses a distance of approximately 70 km from a location on the Goulburn River, near Yea (37.163793°S 145.423265°E) and heads in a south-southeast direction towards the Sugarloaf Reservoir (37.669436°S 145.307944°E) northeast of Melbourne.
 The route travels roughly alongside the Melba Highway, southwards, until it splits in its direction towards the reservoir.

 The pipeline's route cuts through parts of the Kinglake National Park and Toolangi State Forest.

 Criticism and opposition

 The North–South Pipeline has been criticised by environmental groups, irrigators and communities directly affected by the pipeline, some suggesting that the project is politically influenced and founded on an incorrect interpretation of available data.

 The Federal Opposition, Victorian Liberal Party, the National Party, and the Australian Greens opposed the pipeline, with these objections detailed in the minority (dissenting) report section for the Water Amendment Bill 2008 (Saving the Goulburn and Murray Rivers), which also highlighted the many objections to the pipeline in the majority of submissions to the Senate Inquiry.
-Groups such as Plug the Pipe and the Victorian Farmers Federation and Watershed Victoria, also opposed the pipeline.
+Groups such as Plug the Pipe, the Victorian Farmers Federation, and Watershed Victoria also opposed the pipeline.